 - hormone therapy medication such as oestrogen cream to help tone the pelvic floor muscles

 A severely prolapsed bladder usually requires surgery.
-There are different types of surgery, which your doctor will discuss with you.
+There are different types of surgery, and if you need surgery your doctor will discuss the best type for you.
 Recovery usually takes around 6 weeks and you should avoid over-exercising, straining, heavy lifting and sexual intercourse during this time.

 Preventing prolapsed bladder